High humidity in a grow room is typically caused by a combination of environmental factors, plant activity, and equipment setup.

 7. Heat from Lights

 Grow lights, especially high-intensity ones, can warm the air, increasing its capacity to hold moisture.
-When lights are off and the temperature drops, this moisture condenses, causing spikes in humidity.
+When the lights are off and the temperature drops, this moisture condenses, causing spikes in humidity.

 8. Closed System Without Regulation

-How to Fix High Humidity
+How to Fix High Humidity in Your Grow Room?

 Improve Ventilation: